 Record Keeping for Taxes

-To be able to deduct car expenses for business driving, you must be able to provide proof of the expenses.
+To be able to deduct car expenses for business driving, you must be able to provide proof of business driving.
 This is true even if you are taking the standard deduction.
-Your business car expenses, like other business expenses, must be as follows:

 - Complete, showing all information including the date, location, mileage, actual expense, and business purpose.